Mathematics of apportionment: Variants

 Sometimes, the input also contains a vector of integers $r_1,\ldots,r_n$ representing minimum requirements - $r_i$ represents the smallest number of items that agent $i$ should receive, regardless of its entitlement.
 So there is an additional requirement on the output: $a_i \geq r_i$ for all $i$.

 When the agents are political parties, these numbers are usually 0, so this vector is omitted.
 But when the agents are states or districts, these numbers are often positive in order to ensure that all are represented.
 They can be the same for all agents (e.g. 1 for USA states, 2 for France districts), or different (e.g. in Canada or the European parliament).

-Sometimes there is also a vector of maximum requirements, but it is less common.
+Sometimes there is also a vector of maximum requirements, but this is less common.

 Basic requirements

 There are basic properties that should be satisfied by any reasonable apportionment method.
 They were given different names by different authors: the names on the left are from Pukelsheim; The names in parentheses on the right are from Balinsky and Young.